ChristopheMalo/use-NodeJS/README.md

 - Declare and publish its module
 - Install and use markdown module
 - Manage dependencies with package.json file

+## Framework
+- Use Express.js
+- install the frameworks, go in project folder: npm install express

 ## Copyright
 **Inspired by :** [An Openclassrooms course](https://openclassrooms.com/courses/des-applications-ultra-rapides-avec-node-js) - **Adapted and directed by :** Christophe Malo